 Cellular technology is stirring up new challenges for planners in their local communities.
-As we focus on telecommunications as a part of Infrastructure Week 2018, we’ll take a look at a piece of technology that’s transforming the way planners engage with wireless: small cell towers.
+As we focus on telecommunications, we'll take a look at a piece of technology that's transforming the way planners engage with wireless: small cell towers.

 Becoming a point of conversation and action in cities across the nation, Indianapolis and surrounding areas are among those where small cell towers are changing the way communities think about technology in their city.